-If you enjoyed this post check out Traditions to Start On Baby’s First Christmas and The BEST Gifts For Baby’s First Christmas!
+If you enjoyed How to Survive Baby’s First Holiday Season check out Traditions to Start On Baby’s First Christmas!

 As an Amazon Associate I earn from qualifying purchases, at no additional cost to you.
 To receive free shipping on Amazon purchases sign up for an Amazon Prime 30-Day Free Trial!